-Update, February 17: On Wednesday March 3, we will begin a complete revision of how this site presents the two publishing houses, Exile Editions and Excelsior Publishing (ELQ/Exile the Literary Quarterly).
+Update, March 12: In the latter part of March we will begin a complete revision of how this site presents the two publishing houses, Exile Editions (Books) and Excelsior Publishing (ELQ/Exile the Literary Quarterly).
 It will be a dual-avenue site with a new design and easy-to-use navigation options, eventually listing of some 400+ books as well as 150 issues of ELQ/Exile.
 PayPal options will be available to purchase print and eBooks and to subscribe, there will be video links to access the growing archive of custom produced author talks and readings, a photography library presenting the work of Toronto-based Mark Tearle, and much more.
 The initial structuring phase will take us through the end of April (we’ll remain live, and updates can be accessed as they are loaded), and for the remainder of the year we’ll work our way to having all of our features available at the click of a mouse.

 We also would like to bring to your attention that we have extended by three weeks the $15,000 Carter V. Cooper/Exile Short Fiction Competition (sponsored by Gloria Vanderbilt), from Monday March 10 to Monday March 31 (we have now set the date of the Awards evening for Saturday June 21 – two weeks later than in past years, and so a few more weeks for you to enter, and us to get the anthology of the 12 short listed ready).
 There is also our $2,500 Gwendolyn MacEwen/Exile Poetry Competition with a deadline of April 21.
 Click for Guidelines and Submission forms, or they are available via the sidebar “competitions” link.

-We invite you to come back through the process, to see what we’ve added, and to discover more about what these two houses, begun in the 1970s, have to offer.
+We invite you to come back through the site expansion process, to see what we’ve added, and to discover more about what these two houses, begun in the 1970s, have to offer.

 Michael Callaghan, Publisher.